NABARD Grade A Syllabus 2025: Prelims & Mains Guide

 5 Post-harvest innovation

-6 Indian fisheries are important.
+6 Indian fisheries are essential.

-Farming Extensions1 Its significance, its function, and the criteria for evaluating extension initiatives
+1 Its significance, its function, and the criteria for evaluating extension initiatives

 2 What part does Krishi Vigyan Kendra (KVK) play in promoting agricultural technologies?

-Indian agriculture’s current state and related activities1 Current patterns
+Indian agriculture’s current state and related activities1.
+Current patterns

-2 Agriculture’s biggest issues and solutions
+2. Agriculture’s biggest issues and solutions

-3 Agriculture’s ability to succeed
+3. Agriculture’s ability to succeed

-4 Agriculture’s production factors
+4. Agriculture’s production factors

-5 Agriculture Marketing and Finance
+5. Agriculture Marketing and Finance

-6 Globalization’s effects on Indian agriculture and food security concerns
+6. Globalization’s effects on Indian agriculture and food security concerns

-7 Concept and Farm Management Types.
+7. Concept and Farm Management Types.

 NABARD Grade A Syllabus for Rural Development (Paper 2)